Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 3. If I get Pandemic Unemployment benefits, will it impact my CalFresh case?

 Yes, Pandemic Unemployment benefits are considered unearned income and will impact your CalFresh case.
-There are three types of Pandemic Unemployment benefits:

 4. I’m having trouble applying for CalFresh benefits, what should I do?